 Cortisol and Food Cravings Can Affect The Immune System

-Natural killer (NK) cells are one of the leukocyte subsets that are responsive to physiological and psychological stress.
-In other words, NK cells act as watchdogs over our immune system.
-When necessary, they destroy dangerous and abnormal cells in our bodies.
+It’s safe to say that a healthy immune system also has a healthy amount of natural killer (NK) cells.
+Natural killer cells are one of the leukocyte subsets, particularly responsive to physiological and psychological stress.
+When necessary, they destroy dangerous and abnormal cells in our bodies, so NK cells act as watchdogs over our immune system.
 (16)

 So as well as keeping our weight down to stay healthy, it’s important to know that by keeping our cortisol levels from rising (and staying there), our immune system benefits also.
 (1, 16)

 How To De-Stress And Re-balance Cortisol